inesalves44/libft/README.md

 This project was the first project of the common core in 42 school!

-This project has the objective if creating a static library composed of useful functions that will help in the 42 curriculum.
+This project has the objective of creating a static library composed of useful functions that will help in the 42 curriculum.

 ## 2. The functions